AbsolutelyLudicrous/schoolwork/AP Gov/weird-political-parties/being-human-party.markdown

 **Candidates on Ballot:** *(If any at all)*

-Kevin Zeese, For US Senate - Maryland:  http://www.kevinzeese.com/ Barry Kissin, For 6th Congressional District - Maryland: http://www.kissinforcongress.com/ John Murphy, For 16th congressional district - Pennsylvania: http://www.johnmurphyforcongress.org/
+Kevin Zeese, For US Senate - Maryland:  http://www.kevinzeese.com/ (?)Barry Kissin, For 6th Congressional District - Maryland: http://www.kissinforcongress.com/ (?)John Murphy, For 16th congressional district - Pennsylvania: http://www.johnmurphyforcongress.org/

 ---

 **Biography of Candidate:**

+Kevin Zeese started his career as chief counsel for the National Organization for the Reform of Marijuana Laws, NORML.
+In 2002, he worked with Washington D.C. area peace groups to end the war in Iraq.
+He worked with the Nader campaign in 2004.
+In 2006 he ran for a seat in the Maryland Senate, and received the nomination of both the Green party and the Libertarian party.

+Barry Kissin could not be found.

+This specific John Murphy could not be found.